 No equity awards have been granted under the 2020 Plan as of the date of this prospectus (other than under the Israeli Appendix).
-Our compensation committee intends to discuss and potentially approve certain awards to our NEOs during its first meeting on or around January 14, 2021.

 Benefits and Perquisites

 Employee Benefit Plans

 NEOs are eligible to participate in GPM's employee benefit plans, including GPM's medical, disability and life insurance plans, in each case, on the same basis as all of its other employees.
 The employee benefit plans are designed to assist in attracting and retaining skilled employees critical to GPM's long-term success.
 GPM also maintains a 401(k) plan for the benefit of its eligible employees, including the NEOs, as discussed below.